sklise/devise-capturable/README.md

 Now add the Janrain CSS to your asset pipeline.
 Simply copy `janrain.css` and `janrain-mobile.css` to `app/assets/stylesheets`.

-#### Add `sign_in` and `sign_out` links
+#### Add links

 The gem ships with a helper method to show the Capture widget.
-You will use this to show the login / registration form, but use the normal Devise `sessions_destroy` method to log out the user, as Devise is controlling the user cookie.
-This could look something like this.
+You will use this to show the login / registration form, but use the normal `destroy_user_session_path` helper to log out the user.
+This is because Devise is controlling the user cookie, not Janrain.

 ```erb
 <ul class="nav">